 Dissemination & Implementation

-A monthly seminar designed for trainees, early-stage investigators, senior researchers, practitioners.
+A weekly seminar designed for trainees, early-stage investigators, senior researchers, practitioners.
 No prior knowledge of and exposure to D&I is required.

-To access course materials and/or to learn more about a new course covering this topic email ctsc-education@med.cornell.edu
+To access course materials and/or to register email ctsc-education@med.cornell.edu

 Finding and Navigating Mentoring

-A two-part workshop where attendees will learn how to use an Individual Development Plan (IDP) and strategies to seek and build research mentoring relationships.
+Finding and Navigating mentoring is a two-part workshop held on November 5, 2025, where attendees will learn how to use an Individual Development Plan (IDP) and strategies to seek and build research mentoring relationships.
+Advanced registration required: email ctsc-education@med.cornell.edu for additional details.

 Optimizing Mentoring

-Competency-Based Training for Mentors on Thursday, January 23rd from 9:00AM - 4:30PM.
-A highly interactive full-day workshop designed for mentors who want to learn strategies to strengthen mentor-mentee relationships.
+Optimizing the Practice of Mentoring is an annual 2-day workshop typically held in early Winter.
+Day 1 covers Competency-Based Training for Mentors, a highly interactive full-day workshop designed for mentors who want to learn strategies to strengthen mentor-mentee relationships.

-Part II Mentoring Maladies: Recognizing and Overcoming Challenges in Mentoring on Friday, January 24th from 9:00AM - 12:00PM.
+Day 2 includes Mentoring Maladies: Recognizing and Overcoming Challenges in Mentoring.
 A highly interactive workshop designed for mentors and mentees at all professional levels.

 FEATURED PRESENTERS: Anne Marie Weber-Main, PhD Professor of Medicine, University of Minnesota and Co-Director of Mentoring University of Minnesota Clinical and Translational Science Center Kim Mansky, PhD Professor, University of Minnesota Co-Director of Mentoring University of Minnesota Clinical and Translational Science Center.